 Migrate to Azure with Site Recovery

-Read this article for an overview of using the Azure Site Recovery service for migration of virtual machines and physical servers.
+Read this article to learn about using the Azure Site Recovery service to migrate on-premises virtual machines (VMs) and physical servers, to Azure VMs.

 What do we mean by migration?

 You can deploy Site Recovery to replication on-premises VMs and physical servers, and to migrate them.

 - When you replicate, you configure on-premises machines to replicate on a regular basis to Azure.
 Then when an outage occurs, you fail the machines over from the on-premises site to Azure, and access them from there.
 When the on-premises site is available again, you fail back from Azure.

 - When you use Site Recovery for migration, you replicate on-premises machines to Azure.
 Then you fail them over from your on-premises site to Azure, and finish up the migration process.
 There's no failback involved.

 What can Site Recovery migrate?

 - Migrate from on-premises: Migrate on-premises Hyper-V VMs, VMware VMs, and physical servers to Azure.
 After the migration, workloads running on the on-premises machines will be running on Azure VMs.